 It’s crucial that a WAF filters the “wrong” traffic into a website while ensuring that the “right” visitors can access the necessary web applications.
 In other words, a WAF with a lower false positive rate is more “accurate” in filtering out the ‘wrong’ among the “right” traffic.

 Underperforming WAFs with high false positives, on the other hand, means these WAFs cannot distinguish sophisticated web attacks and are letting the malicious traffic pass through without blocking them.
 This may be due to either a weak threat detection engine or specific WAF configurations that have not been set up properly.
 Some outdated or “mis-managed” WAFs may not stay up to date with rules to handle newer types of web attacks.
+(Read more about the benefits of a fully managed WAF).

 Fortunately, innovation is widespread in the WAF market with the integration of new technologies like AI to combat the concern of high false positives.
 Gone are the days of blacklists and whitelists.
 Slowly but surely, pattern-matching techniques are becoming a thing of the past too.